RustBlockchainEngineer/sol-liquity/README.md

 ### Stability Pool deposit losses and SOL gains - implementation

-Deposit functionality is handled by `StabilityPool.sol` (`provideToSP`, `withdrawFromSP`, etc).
+Deposit functionality is handled by `stability-pool` (`provideToSP`, `withdrawFromSP`, etc).
 StabilityPool also handles the liquidation calculation, and holds the SOLUSD and SOL balances.

 When a liquidation is offset with the Stability Pool, debt from the liquidation is cancelled with an equal amount of SOLUSD in the pool, which is burned.